oscelis/numerical_continued_fraction_interpolation/README.md

 alpha = rand(1000,1)*2*pi; %random angles
 ZZ = rand(1000,1).*(cos(alpha)+1i*sin(alpha)); %random points inside the unit circle
 ```
-It is observed that, as more interpolation points are added, 10-digit  accuracy is quickly achieved.
+It is observed that, as more interpolation points are allowed to be taken, then 10-digit accuracy is quickly achieved.
 ```matlab
 nn = 30;
 errors = inf(nn,1);